Shea Connors

-Shea Hastings Connors is an American professional soccer player who last played as a forward for A-League Women club Sydney FC.
+Shea Hastings Connors (born April 12, 1996) is an American professional soccer player who plays as a forward for USL Super League club Tampa Bay Sun FC.
+She has previously played in Australia, including for A-League Women clubs Sydney FC and the Brisbane Roar.

-Career
+Early life

 She grew up in New Haven, Connecticut, and went to college in St. John's University.
-When at University, she was selected for the All-Big East Team.
+While playing for the Red Storm, she was selected for the All-Big East Team.

+Club career

-In 2018 Connors signed to play for Knattspyrnufélag Reykjavíkur in Iceland's top division.
+In 2018, Connors signed to play for Knattspyrnufélag Reykjavíkur in Iceland's top division.